Conch Republic: Recent history

 In another protest, beginning in 2008, the northern keys including Key Largo formed a separation of the Conch Republic known as the Independent Northernmost Territories of the Conch Republic.
 Proponents claim this separation is a result of disagreements over the definition and use of the term "Conch Republic".

 As of 2022, the southernmost point buoy mentions the Conch Republic.

 Souvenir passports and vehicle registration

-A Conch Republic flag hanging from a balcony.
+The flag of the Conch Republic.

 Through their website, the republic issues passports as souvenirs, but some have evidently bought them in the mistaken belief they are legitimate travel and identity documents.
 Shortly after the September 11 attacks, FBI investigators thought that hijacker Mohamed Atta had possibly purchased a Conch Republic passport from the website.
 International vehicle registration code stickers can also be purchased from vendors in Key West, bearing the initials "KW" and "CR"—the country codes for Kuwait and Costa Rica, respectively.